Glossary of Terms for Los Angeles and Santa Clarita

 From Caltrans, "Most travelers think the portion of I-5 called the Grapevine begins at the north end of Castaic in the Santa Clarita Valley

-northward prohibit safe travel.
+conditions northward prohibit safe travel.
 But this is not where the actual Grapevine is located.
-What they would be traveling on, instead, is what is most
+What they would be traveling on, instead, is

-meandering drive by Frazier Mountain through the Gorman area and the highest point of the drive at an altitude of 4,183 feet, and the summit of this
+rolling, meandering drive by Frazier Mountain through the Gorman area and the highest point of the drive at an altitude of 4,183 feet, and the

 Continuing northerly from the summit is a slight drop in altitude and in six more miles one reaches Fort Tejon, a state historic monument.

 Fort Tejon was established in 1854 to suppress stock rustling, which was rampant at that time, and to protect the Native Americans

 in the San Joaquin Valley.
 It is here where the actual portion of freeway known as the Grapevine actually begins."

 Most Southern Californians know this area to be a trouble spot for winter travelers, as it is often closed, stranding motorists for hours.

 Locals' Tip: If snow is predicted over 3,000 feet, using Hwy 101 will avoid this area.
 Keep in mind, it can be sunny in Santa Clarita,

 while The Grapevine is experiencing a blizzard.

 For many of us who have lived "east of California," we expect to see water in the area marked as the Santa Clara River on our local maps.